 Don’t write: “Pb values are high in the top 20 cm of soil.
 Lower values are observed in deeper soils.”

 Do write: “Pb values are elevated in the top 20 cm of soil (>225 ppm).
 Lower values are observed below 5 m depth (<100 ppm).”

 Where relevant include uncertainties or a suitable statistical measure of the likely spread of values observed in the data.

 Conclusions or summary

-The conclusions or summary section should not simply repeat text already presented in the manuscript.
+Ideally, the conclusions or summary section should not simply repeat text already presented in the manuscript.
 Rather, it should build upon the main outcomes of the study and set the results in a broader context of the overarching field.
 For example, state how the results have addressed the research question and how they may contribute to advancing knowledge in the field.
-You may consider closing the manuscript with a brief statement on the next steps for any future research.
+You may consider closing the manuscript with a brief statement on the next steps for future research.

 Contributions that do not meet the authorship criteria might be better recognised in an acknowledgement.
 Authors might wish to thank colleagues for their technical, analytical or field assistance.
 We recommend that authors seek permission from so-named individuals, since their acknowledgement might imply that they endorse the work.

 It is also common practice to thank reviewers for their comments, which often help to develop the manuscript for publication.
 Acknowledgements should be brief and concise, avoiding personal sentiments and superlative language.